tpoisot/ms_spegen_cooc/ms.md

 and for each null model, we indicate the proportion of networks that had significantly larger or smaller values than expected by chance.
 A network has a significantly different value from the prediction when the empirical value falls outside of the 95% confidence interval for the value as mesured on randomized networks [@flor11a].
-NS: no significant difference in the diversity of strategies. $D$ is the strategy diversity, $S$ is the average specificity.
+NS: no significant difference in stategy diversity. $D$: strategy diversity. $S$: average specificity.

 **Table 2.** Analysis of the results presented in Fig. 2.
-We used a two-samples t-test to determine differences from chance expectations for networks with either less, equal, or more strategy diversity.
-We observe that all metrics are different from chance expectatons for parasitism networks, but not for other interaction types (although our failure to report an effect is most likely due to the small sample size, as attested by some extremely large confidence intervals).
+We used a two-sample t-test to determine differences from chance expectations for networks with either less, equal, or more strategy diversity.
+We observe that all metrics are different from chance expectatons for parasitism networks, but not for other interaction types (although our failure to report an effect is most likely due to the small sample size, as indicated by certain large confidence intervals).

-**Table 3.** Analysis of variance partitioning (ANOVA on linear additive models) of the effects of connectance, nestedness, mean specificity, and modularity, on strategy diversity, and the excess diversity of strategy (deviation of empirical values from simulated networks as asssessed by the Null Model analysis).
-Preliminary analyses showed no impact of the interaction type on these relationships, so this factor was not included as a covariate. $D$ is the strategy diversity.
+**Table 3.** Analysis of variance partitioning (ANOVA on linear additive models) of the effects of connectance, nestedness, mean specificity, and modularity, on strategy diversity, and the excess strategy diversity (deviation of empirical values from simulated networks as asssessed by the Null Model analysis).
+Preliminary analyses showed no impact of the interaction type on these relationships, so this factor was not included as a covariate. $D$: strategy diversity.

 \clearpage